 Whether you are motivated by a particular effort of Volunteers of American Northern Rockies (VOANR), such as helping veterans, troubled kids or homeless families, you can feel good about the gifts you make to because 88 cents of every dollar spent goes to support vital community services for people in need.
-Contributions can be financial or in the form of in-kind goods or services (see our program wish list).
+Contributions can be financial or in the form of in-kind goods or services.

 VOANR is a 501(c)(3) private, non-profit organization.
 We rely on the generous support of individuals, corporations, foundations, churches and civic associations in order to serve those in need in Montana, Wyoming and Western South Dakota.